pradeeptathineni/pradeeptathineni/README.md

 ## 🚀 What I'm building

-Yes, there's a lot of AI here, slop is fair suspicion.
+There's a bunch of AI here, slop is fair suspicion.

-But actually these projects exist _because_ I have the same suspicion.
+But these projects exist actually _because_ I have the same suspicion.

 **evidence -> context engineering -> agent orchestration -> bounded execution -> verification -> productization -> review**